gnmic/operator/docs/content/docs/advanced/rest-api-documentation/_index.md

 linkTitle: "REST API interface"
 weight: 3
 description: >
-  This document describes the REST API exposed by the gNMIc Operator, including the available endpoints, request formats, and usage examples.
+  REST API documentation of the gNMIc Operator with available endpoints and required request formats.
 ---

 <a name="documentation-for-api-endpoints"></a>